aberdjeghloul/KATA.Supermarket/README.md

 Also I'm using Composite pattern because a cart is composed with multiple items
 Ex: 1 Can of beans 0.65€ + 1 Can of corns 0.85€ then my cart is 1.5€

+Add discount strategy.
+3 for 1 € so if I take 4 or 5 then what will be the new price?